davisidarta/dbMAP/README.md

 # dbMAP (diffusion-based Manifold Approximation and Projection)
-A python module for running diffusion-based Manifold Approximaiton and Projection (dbMAP), a fast, accurate and modularized dimensional reduction approach. dbMAP includes a flexible and extendable wrapper for nmslib, for state-of-the-art approximate nearest-neighbors search, and also a handful of other dimensional reduction methods for comparisons.
+A python module for running diffusion-based Manifold Approximaiton and Projection (dbMAP), a fast, accurate and modularized dimensional reduction approach. dbMAP includes a flexible and extendable wrapper for nmslib, for state-of-the-art approximate nearest-neighbors search, functions for fast computation of diffusion dynamics and multiscale maps, and a fast implementation of adapted graph and UMAP layouts.
 For more information on dbMAP, check our preprint at SneakPeak: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3582067

 # Installation and dependencies